Drudoo/MED10/README.md

 ## LaTeX

 - [ ] Fix Other Sources in report
-- [ ] clarify advantages and disadvantages
+- [ ] clarify advantages and disadvantages of our app in the end of design.
 - [ ] Make a comparison table from SOTA to our implementation.
+- [ ] Make a kind of delimitation (no title) in the start of proof of concept, where we explain why use a quiz and so on.
+- [ ] conclusion of design.

 ## To Do